cyberbotics/webots/docs/blog/Webots-2022-b-release.md

 But it doesn't come alone.
 Simultaneously we are releasing [webots.cloud](https://webots.cloud), an open-source webservice to share your simulations online.

-Here we are going to present some of the main new features, but for a comprehensive list of changes please refer to the [ChangeLog](../reference/changelog-r2022.md).
+Here we are going to present some of the main new features, but for a comprehensive list of changes please refer to the [Change Log](../reference/changelog-r2022.md).

 ## New Robots